Surgery to Treat Lung Cancer

 During all these procedures, the surgeon usually also removes nearby lymph nodes to identify any signs of cancer involvement.

-All these surgeries require general anesthesia (deep sleep) and can be done via traditional open chest surgery or newer minimally invasive techniques, using small incisions and a camera (refer to surgical approaches below).
+All these surgeries require general anesthesia, which puts you in deep sleep.
+They can be done via traditional open chest surgery or newer minimally invasive techniques, using small incisions and a camera (refer to surgical approaches below).

-Your doctor will carefully evaluate your specific case and overall health status to determine which type of procedure gives you the best chance at removing the cancer while preserving as much healthy lung as possible.
+Your doctor will carefully evaluate your case and overall health.
+They will choose the procedure that gives you the best chance at removing the cancer while preserving as much healthy lung as possible.
 Be sure to discuss all options and risks with your care team.

 Surgical approaches